Montana Highway Patrol

-The Montana Highway Patrol (MHP) is the highway patrol agency for the U.S. state of Montana, which has jurisdiction anywhere in the state over Montana Traffic law.
+The Montana Highway Patrol (MHP) is the highway patrol agency for the U.S. state of Montana, for which it has state wide jurisdiction.

 History

 The Montana Highway Patrol was founded in 1935 after Montana led the nation with a 74% increase in highway fatalities.
 Twenty-four recruits taken from an application pool of over 1500 were selected to attend the first Highway Patrol Recruit Academy, and on May 1, 1935 those recruits took to the highways.
 Though authorized to enforce the eleven traffic laws in existence at that time, the Montana Highway Patrol's main focus was to educate and assist the public.

 In 1988, they became the first state highway patrol in the nation to become nationally accredited.
 The accreditation process took three years to complete and was considered a critical element in enhancing the professionalism of the Montana Highway Patrol.

 The Montana Highway Patrol currently have four specialty units that Troopers can be assigned to.
 They are: